abdallahhaytham/AbdallahHaytham/README.md

 </a>
 </p>

-💡 Backend developer focused on building scalable and maintainable APIs using clean architecture principles, with hands-on experience in authentication, data access, and performance optimization.
+💡 Junior Backend developer focused on building scalable and maintainable APIs using clean architecture principles, with hands-on experience in authentication, data access, and performance optimization.

 ---